ovh/docs/pages/web/hosting/cms_manual_installation_joomla/guide.en-ie.md

 To install the Joomla! platform on your shared hosting package, we advise your to get an FTP program such as  FileZilla (it's free).

 ## Necessary credentials
-Make sure that you have your customer ID (nic-handle) and password so you can log in to your [OVH customer account](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) if necessary.
+Make sure that you have your customer ID (nic-handle) and password so you can log in to your [OVHcloud customer account](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) if necessary.

 - Get your FTP ID and password so you can log in to your hosting package.